For this chicken pasta dinner, the pasta, chicken, and creamy sauce cook right in the baking dish for an easy one-pan meal.

-You’ll need a deep, 9×13-inch casserole dish for the long fettuccine noodles, not only to accommodate the length without having to break the noodles in half, but also for the depth because they need a lot of liquid while cooking in the oven.
+Note that you’ll need a deep, 9×13-inch casserole dish for the long fettuccine noodles, not only to accommodate the length without having to break the noodles in half, but also for the depth because they need a lot of liquid while cooking in the oven.

-How To Boil Pasta In The Oven
+How To Cook Pasta In The Oven

 For this to work in the oven, two things need to happen: